 Mexican ex-governor could be extradition target

-MEXICO CITY (AP) — Authorities in a Mexican border state are expressing willingness to assist in the extradition to the United States of a former governor arrested last week.
+MEXICO CITY (AP) — Authorities in a Mexican border state Said Friday that they have asked their federal counterparts to keep them informed about the possible extradition to the United States of a former governor arrested last week.

-The Tamaulipas state anti-corruption prosecutor says in a statement that he has asked the federal Attorney General’s Office how to comply with a U.S. extradition request for Eugenio Hernandez Flores.
+The Tamaulipas state anti-corruption prosecutor said in a statement that he has asked the federal Attorney General’s Office to let him know of any proceeding related to a U.S. extradition request for Eugenio Hernandez Flores.

-Flores was arrested Oct.
+Hernandez was arrested Oct.
 6 in the state capital of Victoria on charges of misuse of public funds and use of illicit funds.
-Friday’s statement says Hernandez is wanted in Texas on money laundering charges.
+He is wanted in Texas on money laundering charges.

 Tamaulipas state security officials have also asked their federal counterparts to transfer Hernandez to a federal facility, saying they cannot safely house him.